|Why should you

 Of course, there is MLS.CA ....
 But, did you know that

-are listed on MLS.CA only 3 days after they are listed on the realtors
+the properties show on MLS.CA within 3 days after they are listed on the realtors

 intranet?
 Which explains why all these great properties